mynaparrot/plugNmeet-Joomla/README.md

 # plugNmeet-Joomla

 Plug-N-Meet conference integration with Joomla.
 You can download latest version from [release page](https://github.com/mynaparrot/plugNmeet-Joomla/releases).
-This is a standard Joomla component which was built using [JCB](https://github.com/vdm-io/Joomla-Component-Builder).
+This is a standard Joomla component for Joomla 5.

 ## Installation & configuration